Friday Projects Page III 2026

 https://www.cdvandt.org/hell-pa0aob.htm

 Since April we are working each Friday on the 1.5kW Sender.
 While working it was not very stable with fluctuations in the kathode voltages, and closer inspection of the Verstarker-teil / amplification unit showed damaged capacitors that were removed and checked.
-The broken ones will be opened and heated to remove the tar and place a new capacitor inside the old housing.
+The broken ones will be bypassed.
 The tubes were tested with the RPG1.
 We will place various articles on the restoration and working of the Sender on the website in time.

 Testing tubes with the RPG1 and RPG4 tube tester

 Our main building has two main exhibition rooms, a library and a depot.
 Yet we also have 5 garage boxes with many documents but also Dutch radio equipment, mainly from the first half of the 20th century.
 It includes equipment from Kootwijk but also former PTT collections.
-We are currently examining whether the depot in the main building can be turned into a third exhibition room with Kootwijk equipment 9including the Telefunken tubes blown by the retreating Germans in 1945) as well as the Koomans receiver placed close to the seaside for connections with Indonesia, but used by the Germans during WWII to receive signals send between Washington and London (Forschungsstelle Langeveld, see also https://www.cdvandt.org/langeveld-forschungsstelle.htm
+We are currently examining whether the depot in the main building can be turned into a third exhibition room with Kootwijk equipment (including the Telefunken tubes blown by the retreating Germans in 1945) as well as the Koomans receiver placed close to the seaside for connections with Indonesia.

 Left: the Koomans receiver